Restrictive Trade Practices Act 1956

-The Restrictive Trade Practices Act 1956 was an act of the Parliament of the United Kingdom intended to enforce competition, and provide an appropriate check on restrictive combines and practices.
+The Restrictive Trade Practices Act 1956 (4 & 5 Eliz.
+2. c.
+68) was an act of the Parliament of the United Kingdom intended to enforce competition, and provide an appropriate check on restrictive combines and practices.
 It required that any agreement between companies that restricted trading should be placed on a public register unless granted exemption by the Secretary of State.
 Changes to an agreement, including its ending, were required to be notified and no agreement could be brought into force before appearing on the register.